ElenaPapanikolas/Task-Board/README.md

 WHEN I refresh the page
 THEN the saved tasks persist

+## Credits

+Used third party libraries Bootstrap, jQuery, and jQuery UI, and Day.js.

+##
 Was given a blank task board with three columns: to do, in progress, and done.
 The 'add task' button doesn't work.
-Added datepicker from jquery ui.
+Added datepicker from jQuery ui.
 Added modal from bootstrap.
 Modified modal to match mock-up.
 Set up local storage functions to get and save information.